zachgoll/finance_to_code/log.md

 I realized today that documentation is much harder to understand initially than say a YouTube tutorial, but reading is much quicker than watching a video.
 I am going to make an effort to find more text sources for future learning.

+### Tuesday July 11

+Most productive day of the piscine by far.
+Getting a quick start on the day helped a ton; even if it was just a placebo effect.
+Getting ahead allowed for some momentum that carried throughout the day.

+I started the day working with pointers to functions.
+I still haven't grasped the true benefit of using pointers to functions, but understand how to use them.
+I then moved on to linked lists, which were difficult to grasp as first, but after understanding them thoroughly, I immediately saw the potential that they bring to the C language.
+Just like a Python list which you can append, prepend, and remove from the beginning and end of the list, you can do this all in C.
+After building a few simple functions, we have full list functionality just like Python and other high level languages.